augu0093/CNN_Tensorflow-Keras_Computer-Vision/README.md

 ### Scripts
 The following scripts are used for completing the competition.

 1. data_load.py loads the MNIST data and converts it from .csv format to matrix structure.
-2.
+2. visualize.py is a simple reasurance that data is loaded correctly, and can further display the different hand written digits.
+3. build_keras_cnn.py